Jonnykon/sshkey2/README.md

-This is the second read me file hope it will be helpful?
+This is the second read me file hope it will be great?